FenixPK/EliDangHUD/README.md

 DONE: Make [ELI_LOCAL] also show target hologram by setting a True/False value in CustomData.

 DONE: Make the holo tables also use targetNearest, nextTarget, and previousTarget keybinds.
 Control whichever holo table is nearest.
+(R for targetNearest, B for previous, N for next.
+Hold Ctrl for hostiles only.)

 DONE: Fix bug where sound emitter would not work both on foot and in seat.

 ## 2025-09-24
 DONE: Add keybinds for next/previous/nearest target.
+(R for targetNearest, B for previous, N for next.
+Hold Ctrl for hostiles only.)

 ## 2025-09-22
 DONE: Make the Clustering logic access of the allBlocksDict safer if a key no longer exists due to a block being removed.